Dirichlet series for complex powers of the Riemann zeta function

-{\narrower\narrower {\bf Abstract.} To calculate the Dirichlet series for complex powers of the Riemann zeta function, we define and study the basic properties of a sequence of polynomials which, being used as coefficients of the respective terms of the Dirichlet series of the Riemann zeta function in the semi-plane $\hbox{Re}(s)>1$, convert it into an analytic function that has the characteristic property of exponential functions. }
+{\narrower\narrower {\bf Abstract.} To obtain the Dirichlet series for complex powers of the Riemann zeta function, we define and study the basic properties of a sequence of polynomials that, used as coefficients of the respective terms of the Dirichlet series of the Riemann zeta function in the half plane $ x > 1 $, produces the required exponential function.
+Unlike the method described in ([4], p.~278), which requires more advanced knowledge of the relationships between Dirichlet series and multiplicative arithmetic functions, our approach only needs mathematical induction on the total number of prime divisors of $ n $, the Dirichlet product and the use of an analytic property characteristic of the exponential function in the complex plane. }